SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

     ??? success "Solution"

-        If you try to open `profile.txt` in a text editor you will see that it is not very human readable.
+        If you try to open `profile.txt` in a text editor you will see that it is not very human-readable.
 To get a better overview of the profiling you can use the `pstats` module to read the file and print the results in a more readable format.
 For example, to print the 10 functions that took the longest time to run you can use the following code: